Dr. Kevin Elko – Program

 improve our effectiveness.

-their lives because they understand something objectively but not subconsciously.
-This disconnect occurs because
+areas of their lives because they understand something objectively but not subconsciously.
+This disconnect

-of The Human Limbic System, which controls all beliefs that drive our reactions that powers our behaviors.
-And,
+occurs because of The Human Limbic System, which controls all beliefs that drive our reactions that powers our

-really, what else is there except for our beliefs which power our behavior?
-Some say that attitude is
+behaviors.
+And, really, what else is there except for our beliefs which power our behavior?
+Some say that

-everything, but not many know that attitude is not a gene but rather a muscle needing exercise.
-And like any
+attitude is everything, but not many know that attitude is not a gene but rather a muscle needing exercise.
+And

-muscle, if it is not subjected to a workout every 48 to 70 hours, that muscle will atrophy, will shrink, thus
+like any muscle, if it is not subjected to a workout every 48 to 70 hours, that muscle will atrophy, will

-in the weight room for the football team, with whom Dr. Elko works, hangs a sign over the doorway: “Overtraining
+of Alabama in the weight room for the football team, with whom Dr. Elko works, hangs a sign over the doorway:

-will not undo poor nutrition.”
-Likewise, a person’s mastery of technology or of anything in life cannot “undo” a
+“Overtraining will not undo poor nutrition.”
+Likewise, a person’s mastery of technology or of anything in life

-poor attitude.
-Strengthening that “attitude” muscle (which stems from one’s beliefs) comes only with constant
+cannot “undo” a poor attitude.
+Strengthening that “attitude” muscle (which stems from one’s beliefs) comes only

 exercise that attitude muscle, how to manage their belief system, how to strengthen and feed that attitude